-Our plans will transform the street into an active area for the local community and provide a safe and comfortable space that children can enjoy.
-We believe that by creating a child friendly environment on Moreland Street we will provide a better space for all generations.
+Our plan is to transform the street into an active area for the local community and provide a safe and comfortable space that children can enjoy.
+We believe that by creating a child friendly environment on Moreland Street would provide a better space for all generations.

 We would like to make the street look nicer, widening the foot way to improve access for all users, reducing traffic speeds, upgrading street furniture and increasing the number of trees and plants.
-The most important improvement will be made by creating space away from car and vehicle traffic by giving pedestrians priority and allowing children to move about easily and safely.
+The most important improvement is by creating space away from car and vehicle traffic by giving pedestrians priority and allowing children to move about easily and safely.

-We have worked with the community, the school and nursery and local ward councillors to develop our plans and the key elements are:
+We have worked with the community, the school and nursery and local ward councillors to develop our plans and have implemented the following key elements:

-- Narrowing the carriageway width to provide more space for children and reduce vehicle speeds
+- Narrowed the carriageway width to provide more space for children and reduce vehicle speeds

-- Realigning of the road layout to reduce vehicle speeds
+- Realigned the road layout to reduce vehicle speeds

-- Raising the carriageway level on Moreland Street outside Moreland Primary School
+- Raised the carriageway level on Moreland Street outside Moreland Primary School

-- Installing of coloured street lighting columns and other street furniture
+- Installed coloured street lighting columns and other street furniture

-- Widening the footways to shorten pedestrian crossing distances and improve accessibility for all users.
-Widening the footway results in a reduction of 7 parking bays
+- Widened the footways to shorten pedestrian crossing distances and improve accessibility for all users.
+This resulted in a reduction of 7 parking bays

-- Introducing a Car Club Bay and an Electrical Vehicle charging bay on Moreland Street.
-There is a net loss of 5parking bays but these is enough spare capacity on Moreland Street for residents and visitors to still be able to park
+- Introduced a Car Club Bay and an Electrical Vehicle charging bay on Moreland Street.
+There is a net loss of 5 parking bays

-- Resurfacing the footway and carriageway on Moreland Street
+- Resurfaced the footway and carriageway on Moreland Street

-In June 2018, local residents, businesses and Moreland Primary School and nursery were consulted on the Council’s proposals to improve Moreland Street for children and pedestrians.
-Our proposals sought to provide a healthier, safer and greener environment for residents, visitors and, in particular, the children at Moreland Primary School and Moreland Children’s Centre.
+A consultation was undertake in June 2018, local residents, businesses and Moreland Primary School and nursery were consulted on the above proposals.
 The results of the consultation showed overwhelming support for the proposals with 84% of respondents supporting the scheme.